pratiksinghchauhan/dj-next-chat-backend/README.rst

 To utilize this repository, begin by cloning it.
 Then, install the necessary requirements and execute the code.
 Refer to the commands provided below for guidance:

     $ git clone https://github.com/pratiksinghchauhan/dj-next-chat-backend.git
     $ pip install -r requirements/development.txt

 Move .env.example to .env and update the with postgres credentials.
 And then run the following commands

     $ python manage.py migrate

 Then run the server using
     $ python manage.py runserver

 To run the tests
     $ python manage.py test

 Documentation
 -------------

-To view the documentations head over to `localhost:8000/swagger/` or `localhost:8000/redoc/` as shown in the screenshots below
+To read the API documentation, run the project and  head over to `Swagger <localhost:8000/swagger/>`_ or `Redoc <localhost:8000/redoc/>`_ as shown in the screenshots below

 .. image:: screenshots/redoc.png
     :alt: Screenshot
     :width: 800px

 .. image:: screenshots/swagger.png
     :alt: Screenshot